1988 Summer Paralympics: A specific village for the Paralympic Games

-Between 1982 to 1986, a delegation composed of some members of the organization of architects sent by Seoul and the Government of South Korea visited the Stoke Mandeville Hospital to research the accessibility of the hospital.
+Between 1982 and 1986, a delegation composed of some architects sent by Seoul and the Government of South Korea visited the Stoke Mandeville Hospital to research the accessibility of the hospital.
 They were also to collect information about the complex to design a project to build a specific village.

 Due to specific characteristics, this would be the first and only time in history that a Village for the Paralympic Games was to be built.
-Since this was not foreseen (SEPOC had made plans to use the same Village and Venues), the ICC saw Seoul Paralympics Village plans as controversial in some points.
+Since this was not foreseen (during the bidding process, the SEPOC had made plans to use the same Village and Venues), the ICC saw Seoul Paralympics Village plans as controversial in some points.
 One point caused some concern: three of the ten buildings would be exclusive for wheelchair users; the entity had never managed a complex of such large proportions as this.

 A question was asked about wheelchair users being evacuated from the buildings in case of internal commotions (such as fires or water leaks).
 The answer from the architects and planners was simple - in addition to the elevators, each building planned to have a complex of ramps that would go up to the fourteenth floor; this process would be faster and safer.
 All services that were available in the Olympic Village were replicated on a smaller scale.
 The SEPOC offered catering, recreation areas, banking, post office facilities, medical and religious centers, an Olympic/Paralympic store and a mall.
-The 1988 Seoul Paralympic Games was also the first time the Olympics and Paralympics shared some competition venues.
-The two respective Organizing Committees shared common services such as the transport area and the logistics, security and human resources (SLOOC assumed practically all the training and capacity building of volunteers and workforce).
+The 1988 Seoul Paralympic Games was also the first time the Olympics and Paralympics shared some competition venues as the common areas from each event.
 Since then, every Winter and Summer Paralympic Games has been held in the same cities as the Olympic Games.

 Visual identity

 When the games ended, the logo used by the Seoul Paralympic Organizing Committee (SEPOC) turned into the first Paralympic symbol.
-This symbol was used from 1989–1994.
+This symbol was used from 1989 to 1994.
 The Five 'teardrops' (resembling the halves of the taeguk pattern, also found in the South Korean flag) in the 'W' configuration and colors of the Olympic rings represented the five oceans and the five continents.
 Due to many controversies starting in 1989, this symbol was eventually changed after the 1994 Winter Paralympics, as it was considered too close to the International Olympic Committee's (IOC) 5-ring emblem.
 Due to these actions, the 1988 Seoul Summer Paralympic Games is considered the start of the Modern Paralympic Games.